Daniel Hardy (tight end)

-Daniel Hardy Jr. (born September 7, 1987) is a former professional football tight end.
-He was selected by the Tampa Bay Buccaneers in the seventh round of the 2011 NFL Draft.
-He played college football at the University of Idaho in the Western Athletic Conference and is a 2006 graduate of West High School in Anchorage, Alaska.
-Hardy now lives in Pasadena, California, with his wife, Mariah Van Horne.
-They were married September 2, 2017 in Kennewick, Washington.
-Hardy serves as a family pastor at Fellowship Monrovia in Monrovia, California.
+Daniel Hardy Jr. (born September 7, 1987) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the seventh round of the 2011 NFL draft.
+He played college football at the University of Idaho.

+Early life

+Daniel Hardy Jr was born September 7th, 1987 to Kathleen Leary and Dan Hardy Sr in Anchorage, AK.

+As a child, he was fascinated with sports and had a childhood dream of becoming a professional athlete in either basketball, football or soccer.

+After excelling in all 3 sports and lettering in them on Varsity his senior year, he graduated in 2006 at West High School.

-College statistics
+College career

+Being lightly recruited out of Anchorage, Daniel had small offers to play basketball, football and soccer at the Community College and Division 2 levels.
+Having a desire to play Division 1, however, he walked-on at the University of Idaho in the fall of 2006.

+Coach Dennis Erickson, who had recruited him, left after one season to become the Head Coach at the Arizona State University.
+As a result, Hardy had to earn an entire new coaching staffs trust, and was delayed in earning a scholarship.

-In 2008 Daniel Hardy had 9 catches for 128 yards and 2 touchdowns in 7 games.
+In 2008, after 2 years on the scout team, the coaching staff asked Hardy to switch from wide receiver to tight end.
+Hardy finished with 9 catches for 128 yards and 2 touchdowns in 7 games.
+Against Boise St, the #9 team in the country, Hardy scored an 81 yard touchdown on the first play of the game.
+At the end of the season, he was awarded a full-ride scholarship.

 In 2009 Hardy had a breakout season with 39 catches for 691 yards and 3 touchdowns in 12 games.
-During his senior year of 2010 Hardy had 32 catches for 545 and 1 touchdown in 8 games.
+During his senior year in 2010, Hardy had 32 catches for 545 and 1 touchdown in 8 games of the 2010 season.
 Up until a broken arm sidelined him for the final 5 games of the year, he was leading the nation in receiving yards for tight ends.
+He was a semi-finalist for the John Mackey award, given to the nations top college football tight end.

 Hardy finished his college career with 80 catches for 1,364 yards and 6 touchdowns over 27 games.

 Professional career

 Tampa Bay Buccaneers

-Hardy was drafted by the Tampa Bay Buccaneers in the 7th round of the 2011 NFL Draft.
+Hardy was selected by the Tampa Bay Buccaneers in the seventh round of the 2011 NFL draft with the 238th overall pick.
 He was cut on September 3, 2011.
 He was re-signed to the practice squad 2 days later but was released on September 6, 2011.